 Have you been dreaming of a motorhome, camper, or RV trailer?
-The pandemic has been driving a surge in RV popularity, as people look for safe, socially distanced ways to travel or take advantage of a remote work situation.
 Here in New Mexico, many of us already love to explore the great outdoors.
-With an RV of your own, you can see more of our state’s natural beauty and landmarks as well as visiting other states or travelling across the country.
+With an RV of your own, you can see more of our state’s natural beauty and landmarks as well as visiting other states or traveling across the country.
 In this article, we’ll help you find the right type of RV for your needs and break down everything you need to know about RV financing.

 What Types of RVs are There?

 With so many options available, finding the right RV for your purposes can be a complicated process.
 To make the decision easier, we’ve broken down the different types of RV by category, motorhome vs. towable, and the options within each category.

 Motorized RVs, aka motorhomes, have engines so they can be driven on their own.
 There are four types of popular motorized RVs: Class A motorhomes, Class B motorhomes, Class C motorhomes, and Campervans.

 - Class A: Big busses that usually tow a smaller vehicle behind them.
 Also, often the most expensive option—expect a six-figure price tag with this type of RV.
 Class A RVs are an attractive choice for buyers who want to live full-time in their motorhome.

 - Class B: These RVs look like vans and some are oversized with slide-outs.
 Class B RVs are typically more affordable than Class A. The highest-end models can cost up to and beyond six figures, but you can find plenty of less expensive options.
 Also, easier to drive/maneuver than Class A RVs.